visforvali/ws297y/policies.md

 # Overview

-Here you'll find the policies for this specific course — alt-grading, access, attendance,

-and boilerplate policies used in all Pace University courses.
+Here you'll find the policies for this specific course — like alt-grading, access, attendance, etc. — along with the boilerplate policies used in all Pace University courses.

 {: .important }
 > You've probably read Pace's policies a thousand times, but they're provided here again in case you ever need the info.
 Skim or skip that if you're short on time, but make sure to read the policies specific to this course!